fnalways/terminus-docs/docs/developer/develop/advanced/cli/olares-cli.md

 ---
 # Olares CLI

-Olares provides a command line tool called Olares CLI.
-It is designed for developers or system administrators to customize or troubleshoot the installation process of Olares.
+Olares provides Olares CLI, a command-line tool for developers and system administrators to customize or troubleshoot the Olares installation process.

-The one-liner command used to download Olares fetches a shell script from https://olares.sh.
-This script automatically downloads and installs Olares CLI, which is then used to manage the rest of the installation process.
+The recommended [one-liner installation command](../../../../manual/get-started/install-olares.md#install-olares) retrieves a shell script from https://olares.sh/ that downloads and installs Olares CLI.
+Once installed, the CLI orchestrates the remainder of the setup.

-While the initial script handles downloading `olares-cli`, the tool itself is responsible for the actual installation and configuration of Olares.
-The process typically involves the following phases:
+In general, Olares CLI manages installation through three main phases:
 1. **Download**: Olares CLI fetches the necessary components.
 2. **Prepare**: Olares CLI prepares the environment for installation.
 3. **Install**: Olares CLI installs the core services of Olares.